 - Place the steak in a flat glass dish and cover with the marinade, coating both sides.

-- Allow it to marinade at room temperature for one hour or it can be marinaded overnight in the refrigerator.
-If you marinate overnight, let steak sit at room temperature for one hour before grilling.
+- Allow it to marinade at room temperature for 1 hour or it can be marinaded overnight in the refrigerator.
+If you marinate overnight, let steak sit at room temperature for 1 hour before grilling.

 - Brush a well-seasoned grill pan with the avocado oil and heat over medium to medium-high heat.